deepshisachan25/Flight-Price-Prediction/README.md

 The study will compare prices between Economy and Business class tickets to understand the pricing structure.

 ## Data Collection
-To gather the necessary data, went to the "Ease My Trip" website.
+This dataset was originally gathered from "Ease My Trip" website.
 The data was collected in two batches: one for Economy class tickets and another for Business class tickets.
 In total, we extracted 300,261 unique flight booking options over a period of 50 days, from February 11th to March 31st, 2022.

 The dataset provides detailed information on flight booking options between the top 6 metro cities in India.
 It consists of 300,261 entries and 11 features, each contributing to the analysis.
 ### Features